 Recipe Notes

-Note 1: Almond flour: For the best results, opt for superfine, blanched almond flour.
-This ensures a smooth and refined texture in your cookies.
-Though it might be tempting to swap in other flours, they vary in how much moisture they absorb.
-So, to nail this recipe, it's best to stick with almond flour!
+Note 1: For best results, opt for superfine, blanched almond flour.
+This ensures a smooth texture in your cookies.
+Flours vary in how much moisture they absorb, so it's best to stick with almond flour!

 Serving: 1serving | Calories: 127kcal | Carbohydrates: 11g | Protein: 3g | Fat: 9g | Saturated Fat: 3g | Polyunsaturated Fat: 0.2g | Monounsaturated Fat: 0.3g | Sodium: 73mg | Potassium: 34mg | Fiber: 2g | Sugar: 5g | Calcium: 44mg | Iron: 1mg